Key points about febrile seizures

 Febrile seizures are a common childhood problem.

-• they are triggered by a fever which is usually caused by a viral infection
+- they are triggered by a fever that is usually caused by a viral infection

-• take your child to your family doctor afterwards to find out why they have a fever
+- take your child to a health professional afterwards to find out why they have a fever

 What is a febrile seizure?

 The word febrile means 'with fever'.
-A febrile seizure is an epileptic seizure that happens when a child has a fever but febrile seizures are not the same as epilepsy.
+A febrile seizure is an epileptic seizure that happens when a child has a seizure triggered by a fever.
+But, febrile seizures are not the same as epilepsy.

 What puts my child at risk of having a febrile seizure?

-• there is a higher chance of your child having a febrile seizure if a close relative has had febrile seizures as a child
+Febrile seizures are common - about 1 in 20 tamariki have them.
+Febrile seizures happen between the ages of 6 months and 6 years.
+There is a higher chance of your child having a febrile seizure if a close relative had febrile seizures as a child.

 What causes febrile seizures?